-Lead Investigator: Daniel Bull, Ian Sinclair, Janice Barton, Ole Thomsen
+Co-Investigator: Daniel Bull, Ian Sinclair, Ole Thomsen

-To save time and reduce wastage it is essential that an inspection technology is developed that can be used to intervene at the manufacturing stage and provide high fidelity data for model based prognostic capability (beyond simply sizing defects) to further inform the decision process of ‘accept’, ‘rework’, ‘repair’ or ‘scrap’.
-To this end a novel inspection procedure for cured composite components needed to be developed, and the overarching aim of the project is a system deployed alongside current inspection approaches in the production environment.
+To save time and reduce wastage it was essential that an inspection technology was developed that can be used to intervene at the manufacturing stage and provide high fidelity data for model based prognostic capability (beyond simply sizing defects) to further inform the decision process of ‘accept’, ‘rework’, ‘repair’ or ‘scrap’.
+To this end a novel inspection procedure for cured composite components needed to be developed, and the overarching aim of the project was a system deployed alongside current inspection approaches in the production environment.
 This procedure has the ability to simultaneously measure the strain and a stress measure in the vicinity of a manufacturing defect or intrinsic subsurface artefact (including the variability of fibre volume fraction and fibre orientation, not just the geometry and size), and provide high fidelity data to inform model-based prognostics, and define how a given defect will evolve under service load.

 The objectives of the of the feasibility study were:

 The feasibility study is completed.
 It has been fully demonstrated that DIC and TSA can be used simultaneously to collect data from composite components.
 The approach has been demonstrated on a high value carbon fibre aircraft component and shown that the results can be linked to the findings of high fidelity prognostic models, with defect geometry defined by X-ray CT.